RCushmaniii/my-guitar-tabs/README.md

 This is a student portfolio project.
 Feel free to use as a reference or template.

-## 👤 Author
+## 👥 Credits

-**Brian Camacho | (along with Robert Cushman**
+**Co-Developers**: Robert Cushman & Brian Camacho
+_Web Developer & Portfolio Architect_

+**Student/Client**: Brian Camacho
-Guitarist • Producer • Sample Maker
+_Guitarist • Producer • Sample Maker • Web Developer_

 ---

-_Built with attention to detail, modern web standards, and best practices._
+_Developed by Robert Cushman with attention to detail, modern web standards, and best practices._